json4s/muster/README.md

 * Scala classes with java style getter/setter methods
 * Scala case classes
 * Classes initialized through a constructor only
+* Classes with type parameters

 Expected to be added next:
-* Classes with type parameters
 * Polymorphic classes/collections through a configurable type hint field and strategy
 * Support for maps with different keys than String
+* Support for writing bytebuffers (through the pickling format)
+* Support for writing akka.util.ByteString (through the pickling format)
 * Support for streaming large collections through a scala iterator, java iterator or scala stream
+* Support for using a map as an input source